junchen14/Multi-Modal-Transformer/README.md

 # Reading list in Transformer

-In this repository, I will udpate the recent Transformer paper and code including the domains of **Vision Transformer**, **NLP** and **multi-modal**, etc.
+This repo is to collect all the recent popular Transformer paper and code related to the domains of **Vision Transformer**, **NLP** and **multi-modal**, etc.
+It also collects the related learning materials.

-In each section, we collect the related papers and datasets with their downloading links.
+In each section, we collect the related papers, datasets and code

 ### Recent News
  > The code of TimeSformer is open sourced.
 The paper and code can be found [here](video-transformer.md)

  > The code of SwinTransformer is open sourced.
-The apper and code can be found [here](image-transformer.md)
+The paper and code can be found [here](image-transformer.md)

+ > The code of VisualGPT is open sourced.
+The paper and code can be found [here](image-language-tranformer.md)